-Agricultural supply chains play a pivotal role in the economies and livelihoods of Sub-Saharan Africa (SSA), where over 60% of the population relies on agriculture as a primary source of income(Mavilia and Pisani 2022).
-These supply chains encompass a complex network of activities, including production, processing, storage, transportation, and marketing, all of which are integral to ensuring food security and driving economic growth.
-However, SSA's agricultural supply chains are characterized by significant challenges that hinder their effectiveness and limit their potential to contribute to poverty reduction and rural development.
-One of the most pressing challenges is inefficiency (Bikoro 2022; Smidt and Jokonya 2022).
+Agricultural supply chains play a pivotal role in the economies and livelihoods of Sub-Saharan Africa (SSA), where over 60% of the population relies on agriculture as a primary source of income[1].
+These supply chains encompass a complex network of activities, including production, processing, storage, transportation, and marketing, all of which are integral to ensuring food security and driving economic growth[2].
+However, SSA's agricultural supply chains are characterized by significant challenges that hinder their effectiveness and limit their potential to contribute to poverty reduction and rural development[3].
+One of the most pressing challenges is inefficiency.
 Fragmented supply chains, compounded by inadequate infrastructure and unreliable logistics, lead to high transaction costs and post-harvest losses, which are estimated to range between 20-40% for perishable goods.
-Additionally, the lack of access to real-time market data further exacerbates inefficiencies, leaving farmers unable to make informed decisions about production and sales(Lee et al. 2022).
+Additionally, the lack of access to real-time market data further exacerbates inefficiencies, leaving farmers unable to make informed decisions about production and sales[4].
 Transparency is another critical issue, as the lack of visibility into supply chain operations fosters mistrust among stakeholders and enables fraudulent practices, such as misrepresentation of product quality and manipulation of pricing.
 Traceability issues also pose a significant barrier, particularly in export markets where stringent quality standards are required.
 The inability to track produce origins undermines food safety and reduces consumer confidence in agricultural products from SSA.